Skip to main content

 Female fertility diet based on food groups

-A healthy fertility diet before pregnancy plays an important role in female fertility.
-Here is what a healthy pre-pregnancy diet and pregnancy diet could look like – based on a daily recommendation of 1800-2000 calories.
-Your calorie needs may be different, depending on your age, activity level and whether you are trying to lose, gain or maintain your weight.
+A healthy diet before pregnancy plays an important role in female fertility.
+Here’s what a healthy female fertility diet and pregnancy diet could look like – based on a daily recommendation of 1800-2000 calories.

-Fertility diet: Five food groups that matter
+Diet for female fertility: 5 food groups that matter

 The five food groups include fruits & veggies, grains, protein foods, dairy, and fats & oils.
 In general, we recommend a higher intake of vegetables, fruits, beans, pulses and whole grains and a lower intake of animal-based foods to improve your fertility.
-Enjoy a wide variety of nutritious foods from the five groups every day to give your baby-to-be a healthy start!

 Fertility diet based on 5 food groups